temporalio/documentation/docs/reference/tctl/namespace/update.md

 ### `--clusters`

-How to specify a list of clusters when updating a Namespace in tctl.
+How to specify a list of [Temporal Clusters](https://docs.temporal.io/docs/content/what-is-a-temporal-cluster/) when updating a [Namespace](/docs/content/what-is-a-namespace) in tctl.

-The list contains the names of clusters (separated by spaces) to which the Namespace can fail over.
+The list contains the names of Clusters (separated by spaces) to which the Namespace can fail over.

 This modifier is valid only when the `--global-namespace` modifier is set to true.